 Women with oily or blemish-prone skin have been taught that these words are the preventative gold standard for a break-out.
 In fact, many of us won't buy products that don't boast these terms on the bottle.
 But we might want to think again.
 "The terms non-comedogenic and oil-free are not FDA-approved terms.
 That's really just a selling point," explains Dr. Graf.
 The terms date back to the 1950s when beauty products used industrial-grade mineral oil that could break you out.
 "Today's mineral oil is a totally different cosmetic grade and is not going to break you out."

-If you're someone with oily skin who lives in fear of a break-out, you should use a pH-balanced foaming cleanser on your face, and you might want to add in a silicone-based powder or gel, suggests Dr. Graf.
+The Fix: If you're someone with oily skin who lives in fear of a break-out, you should use a pH-balanced foaming cleanser on your face, and you might want to add in a silicone-based powder or gel, suggests Dr. Graf.
 But you don't need to rely solely on products billed as oil-free or non-comedogenic.
 Seek out products you like, regardless of meaningless marketing terms.

 Mistake: You're over-exfoliating.